SarahBeth026/public/beezwax_SQL_exercise/instructions.md

 **ANSWER:**
 >SELECT *
 <br>, CASE WHEN TOTAL_STUDENTS>0
-<br>THEN STUDENTS_IN_POVERTY/TOTAL_STUDENTS
+<br>THEN COALESCE(STUDENTS_IN_POVERTY, 0)/TOTAL_STUDENTS
 <br>ELSE 0
 <br>END AS POVERTY_RATE
 <br>FROM [q2 dataset]

 *Note: The CASE statement is unnecessary because we previously filtered on schools with more than 100 students.
-It would be necessary only if there were rows with 0 or null in the TOTAL_STUDENTS column.*
+It would be necessary only if there were rows with 0 or null in the TOTAL_STUDENTS column.
+The coalesce is there to make the percentage 0 if the field is null.
+Ideally, they would need to add some way to account for 0 students in poverty if the field is null.
+Coalesce is one way, another would be a case statement.*

 **QUESTION 4a:** Create a file with one row per school district (LEAID), summing the columns for each grade level (G09, G10, G11, G12, G13, UG, AE) and the total number of students in poverty and total enrollment overall.
 Calculate the poverty rate for the district, as well as it's average school poverty rate.
 Name the district totals the same as the original column name, the district poverty rate as DISTRICT_POVERTY_RATE and the average school poverty rate as AVG_SCHOOL_POVERTY_RATE